-Some of the buses will provide you with meals- especially Cruz Del Sur which i used all the time in Peru (i could even order a vegetarian meal when i booked the ticket on their website) but the meals are usually quite small and often a boring combination of rice and a sauce and if the bus does provide you with meals then it means they won’t stop… Even if it’s a 22 hour journey!
+Some of the buses in South America will provide you with meals- especially Cruz Del Sur which I used all the time in Peru (i could even order a vegetarian meal when I booked the ticket on their website) but the meals are usually quite small and often a boring combination of rice and a sauce and if the bus does provide you with meals then it means they won’t stop… Even if it’s a 22 hour journey!

 Those that don’t provide food may stop but it’s not guaranteed.
 Often the drivers will allow locals to come onto the bus and sell snacks and drinks and then drop them off 10 minutes later but its worth taking your own snacks and water just in case.

 This sounds obvious doesn’t it and I didn’t have anything stolen or have any problems on any of my journeys but I did hear stories of people who did have things stolen from their hand luggage bags on the bus (although this was more in Ecuador and Columbia).

 Most of the time when you put your big bag in the bottom of the bus you will be given one half of a ticket and the other will go onto your bag, at the end of the journey you have to show your side of the ticket in order to collect your bag (and they do really check it!)
 I thought this was a great idea travelling by bus in South America is very safe in this sense as it means your bag won’t be stolen.